felixmc/custom-logger/README.md

 # custom-logger

-`custom-logger` is a simple, yet highly customizable logging plugin for node.js.
+`custom-logger` is a simple, highly customizable logging plugin for node.js.

 To install this module simply run: